beginning of content

 Can medicines be addictive?

-10-minute read
+11-minute read

 Key facts

-• Some medicines that are used for pain, or to help you sleep can be addictive.
+• Some medicines that are used for pain or to help you sleep can be addictive.

 • Speak with your doctor or get help if you have a problem with using medicines.

-What is dependence and addiction to medicines?
+What is dependence and addiction?

 Dependence

-Don’t suddenly stop taking medicines without talking with your doctor about it.
+Do not suddenly stop taking medicines without talking with your doctor about it.

 Addiction